Diemelsee (municipality): Constituent municipalities

-The community's administrative seat is in Adorf, which with a population of 1750 is also the biggest of the 13 centres.
+The municipality's administrative seat is in Adorf, which with a population of 1750 is also the biggest of the 13 centres.

 Politics

 Municipal council

 The council's 31 seats are apportioned in accordance with municipal elections last held on 26 March 2006.
 Results for the 1997 and 2001 elections are also shown.

 Coat of arms

 Diemelsee's civic coat of arms might heraldically be described thus: Party per bend wavy, above, in Or an eight-pointed star sable, below, in azure a five-petalled rose argent with centre Or and sepals vert.

 The black eight-pointed star is the star of Waldeck.

 Culture and sightseeing

 Outings

 Well known outing destinations near Diemelsee are the Diemelsee reservoir and the Upland (a German name, pronounced [ˈuː.plant], not as the English word).
 In Adorf is a visitors' mine, the Grube Christiane.

 Economy and infrastructure

 The inhabitants earn their livelihood mainly through agriculture, trades, small industry or the tourist trade.